 It appears as a slim but solid throw-off, and chrome-over-steel wires feel comfortable when tensioned.
 You get a fast, dry snap under each note if you do it on the snug side.

 The snare is the most important component of any drum setup, and one hears it is made for that purpose.
 Even though it lost some power when tuned below medium, you can always swap it out for a better sound.

 It is the bass drum that made me feel like I had the right gear.
 Pearl has included a specially designed muffling pillow that easily mounts a Velcro string under the drum.
 This feature, with a number of other tone control options, ensures you get the deepest lows.
 And when you tension it just under the medium on both heads, you get the best sound from any bass at this price range.

 The rack toms are all clean and full.
 The subtle brightness they display is only meant to enhance your feeling.
 And you can make them perform better with the quick snap of clear, single-ply heads.

 The flow toms deliver a rick, low and rumbling sound.
 But you will need more tuning time for them than you do for the other drums.

-The Pearl Decade Maple Drums is a product that Pearl has taken years perfecting.
+The Pearl Decade Maple Drums is a product that Pearl has taken years to perfect.
 As such, they are great instruments for any level of drummer.
 The price is unbeatable, and they include a lifetime warranty.
-If you get your hands on one, I would recommend you enjoy the sounds to the fullest.
+If you get your hands on one, I recommend you enjoy the sounds to the fullest.